-Batted ball in flight strikes right of yellow line in right center or left of line in left center: Home Run.
+Batted ball in flight strikes left of yellow line in left-center or right of yellow line in right-center: Home Run.

 Batted ball in flight strikes center field wall between yellow lines at a point above the shorter fence and continues over shorter fence: Home Run.